Marlboro Ads

 1

 Full color 9 1/2" x 12 1/2" ad has a photo of a cowboy wearing a white hat and chaps who is smoking a Marlboro as he carries a saddle over his shoulder.
 The ad headline says "Come to where the flavor is.
 Come to Marlboro Country".
-This ad is larger than my scanner bed so the outer edges of the ad will not be visible in the scanned view.
+Shown in the ad are a pack of Marlboro Red and a pack of Longhorn 100's.

 April 2, 1971